 And his goodness is worthy of our praise.

 God does not need our praise.
-He is not a fearful dictator needing his subjects to lavish continual lip service in order to prevent the reality of ugliness from taking hold.
+He is not a like a fearful, insecure dictator needing his subjects to lavish continual lip service in order to prevent the reality of fallen ugliness from taking hold.

 But he is also truly good, in the moral and kind and loving way.

 He is so good that he does not overlook his fallen creation, but rather subjects it to necessary temporary frustration, as his plan for full restoration is fulfilled.

 And his plan is to send his most precious son, Jesus, as a propitiation.